 Here are the most common degrees for becoming a Chinese Instructor. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Chinese Instructor
+Highest Education Among Chinese Instructors

 - 43.3% Doctorate